We investigate incidents that meet the Each Baby Counts criteria or our defined criteria for maternal deaths.

 As part of our programme we continuously assess the effectiveness of the Each Baby Counts criteria, which governs our scope of incidents for investigation.
 There are no current plans to change the criteria, but we hope that future adaptations will introduce some flexibility to how we can apply the criteria.

 Family consent is of fundamental importance to our investigations.
-Even if an incident falls within the Each Baby Counts criteria, if the family doesn't give consent then we don’t have remit to investigate the incident.
+Even if an incident falls within the Each Baby Counts criteria, if the family doesn't give their permission then we don’t have remit to investigate the incident.
 In such cases, responsibility for conducting the investigation returns to the trust.

 Families can change or reconsider their initial decision at a later date, but to ensure the opportunity for learning isn’t lost for the trust and staff, we ask families to have made a firm decision, provided in writing, within four weeks.